Hungary: Parliament

 A Large Parliament for A Small Country

-When it was part of the Austrian-Hungarian Empire, Hungary was much larger than it is today.
+When it was the eastern cpartner in the Austrian-Hungarian Empire, Hungary was much larger than it is today.
 The Parliament building, constructed in its present form in 1867 , now represents a country much smaller than it once was.
 After WW I, Hungary, having found itself on the losing side in the conflict, was stripped of 71% of its territory in the deliberations following Versailles.

-Liberty Square contains monuments to freedom.
+Liberty Square contains monuments to the freedom ultimately won in 1991.
 The US Embassy is located on it.

 A life-size Ronald Reagan strides through this park, free Hungary’s replacement for the giant Stalin on the hill.

-This monumnt is dedicated to those killed during the German ocupation.
-This topic is controversial in Hungarian politics, hence the hanging screeds.
+This monumnt is dedicated to those killed during the German ocupation of World War II.
+This topic is still controversial in Hungarian politics, hence the hanging screeds.